OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### File Storage Integrity Checks

-Apps might choose to ensure the integrity of the application storage itself, by creating HMAC or signature over either a given key-value pair or a file stored on the device, e.g. in the Keychain, `UserDefaults`/`NSUserDefaults`, or any database.
+Apps might choose to ensure the integrity of the application storage itself, by creating an HMAC or signature over either a given key-value pair or a file stored on the device, e.g. in the Keychain, `UserDefaults`/`NSUserDefaults`, or any database.

-For example, an app might do the following to generate an HMAC with `CommonCrypto`:
+For example, an app might contain the following code to generate an HMAC with `CommonCrypto`:

 ```objectivec
     // Allocate a buffer to hold the digest and perform the digest.